Repeated and incontrovertible collective action failure leads to protester disengagement and radicalisation: Discussion

 On the other hand, in contexts with unresponsive governments (high failure), where such failure is incontrovertible and/or people cannot contest the outcome collectively (e.g., due to repression), protesters generally become inactive but radicalised.
-It is our contention that widespread latent radicalism – when the tinder is dry, awaiting a spark – holds the key to understanding how mass protest can emerge seemingly spontaneously (e.g., in Tahrir square).
-In other words, repressive conditions give rise to the febrile precursor state to widespread revolutionary action \cite{moghaddam2020psychology}.
+It is our contention that widespread latent radicalism – when the population have disengaged but are radicalised – holds the key to understanding how mass protest can emerge seemingly spontaneously (e.g., in Tahrir square).
+In other words, repressive conditions may set the stage for future radical action because they give rise to the febrile precursor state to widespread revolutionary action~\cite{moghaddam2020psychology} -- the tinder is dry, awaiting a spark.
 In future extensions of DIMESim, triggering factors such as incidents of pubic injustice and repression \cite{ayanian2021resistance}, disseminated and broadcast allowing for collective re-framing \cite{mcgarty2014technologies} and possibility of resistance, may be included.
-Such events could create a sudden surge of commitment (identification), which in the present model would shift actors from inaction to sudden mass action \cite{reicher2004context}.
+Such events could create a sudden surge of commitment (identification), which in the present model would shift actors from inaction to sudden mass action.

 There is also a clear distinction between the two emergent outcomes in terms of the composition, or heterogeneity, of the movement overall.
 Where there is a conventional movement, there is a broad mixture of different protester tactics as well as moderate levels of passive (latent) support and overt action.
 On the other hand, whenever latent radicalism emerges, it occurs in most of the population.